AlenChen0216/NDTwin-Website/content/en/docs/overview.md

 linkTitle: Overview
 weight: 1
 description: >
-  Understand what NDTwin is and its advantages achieved from using advanced digital twin technologies.
+  Understand what NDTwin is and its unique advantages using innovative digital twin technologies
 ---

 {{% pageinfo %}}